TiedemannLab/sciCNV/README.md

 ```

 ![Fig9](Fig9.png)

 ## Detecting subclones

-CNV profiles can be used to separate cells into subclones, as shown in the figure.
+CNV profiles can be used to separate cells into subclones, as shown in below figure.
 CNV-based clustering of cells may be a more effective method for isolating CNV subclones than gene-expression based clustering, as the later can be confounded by cellular functions such as prolfieration.
 For more details, please see the reference and supplemental materials.

 ![Fig10](Fig10.png)